quchen/articles/cont_monad.md

 exit x = Cont $ \_ -> x
 ```

-When you evaluate this anywhere in a long `Cont` continuation, the end result will be `x`, no matter what the rest of the statements evaluate to.
+When you evaluate this anywhere in a long `Cont` calculation, the end result will be `x`, no matter what the rest of the statements evaluate to.
 In imperative terms, this is like an early return statement.
 But breaking out all the way is not always what you want: sometimes you'd like to control where to break out from and to.
 If you're in a loop, a break statement might be much more useful than terminating the entire procedure.
 This concept in a more general version is what `callCC` is for.

 Using `callCC` generally has the form of being applied to an explicit lambda, with a parameter called `exit`: